Things to do in Ljubljana: A travel guide to Slovenia’s capital

 Cycle around Ljubljana

 Yes, Ljubljana might not have the infrastructure and bike lanes of Berlin or Copenhagen, but there’s enough space for cyclists.
-The city has adopted a green take on its future, and cycling has become one of the cornerstone elements of its identity.
+The city has adopted a green vision for its future, and cycling has become a cornerstone of its identity.
 The truth is that the cobblestoned streets of the old town might not be ideal for cycling, but you can still use your bike and do some sightseeing.
 Moreover, after exiting the medieval part, you will enjoy bike lanes and empty streets that will take you everywhere around the town.

 And here are two travel tips for cycling in Ljubljana.
-The first is that the City Card offers you four hours a bike for free.
-In my experience, this is enough time to see the city’s downtown and then go on a short tour in the outskirts.
+The first is that the City Card includes four hours of free bike rental.
+In my experience, this is enough time to see the city’s downtown and then take a short tour of the outskirts.
 You can pick up your free bike outside the Tourist Information Center at the Triple Bridge.

 You can download the BicikeLJ app from their website here.
 It’s available for both iPhone and Android devices.

-And if you want more info about riding a bike in town, you can read my dedicated article about cycling in Ljubljana.
+If you want more information about riding a bike in town, you can read my dedicated article on cycling in Ljubljana.

 Visit the Ljubljana Castle

 It might not be the most impressive castle you’ve ever visited, but the truth is that the Ljubljana Castle deserves a visit.
-Apart from being the city’s trademark, it also offers impressive city views.
+Beyond being the city’s trademark, it also offers impressive views of the city.
 On a clear day, you can see the nearby snowcapped mountains and enjoy the Slovenian landscape.
 Most people visit the castle because of its Outlook Tower, which offers panoramic views (see the article’s cover photo) and is a great place to unwind.

-Apart from the magnificent views, the castle houses a puppet museum and an exhibition about the history of Slovenia, and you can also see the Prison and the small Chapel of Saint George.
+Apart from the magnificent views, the castle houses a puppet museum and an exhibition on Slovenia’s history, and you can also visit the Prison and the small Chapel of Saint George.
 There’s also a cafe and a wine bar on site.

 I thought the Ljubljana Castle deserved a visit, but it was pretty expensive as a standalone experience.
-The City Card came in handy here because it included the funicular railway ride, the entrance to the castle, and all the rooms.
+The City Card came in handy here because it included the funicular ride, the castle entrance, and access to all the rooms.

 Immerse yourself in the museums of Ljubljana

 I mentioned earlier the compact size of Ljubljana and how the city impressed me with its variety of sightseeing options.
-One of the things that impressed me was the number of museums the city hosts.
-It was not just the Jože Plečnik Museum that I visited; the fact that the Ljubljana City Card offered free access to all the city museums meant that I could glimpse the history and art of Ljubljana.
+One thing that impressed me was the number of museums the city hosts.
+It was not just the Jože Plečnik Museum that I visited; the fact that the Ljubljana City Card offered free access to all the city’s museums meant I could glimpse Ljubljana’s history and art.

 Here are the museums I recommend visiting in town.